b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### SHAW, R. ###

+* Shaw, Richard Neil (1999).
+'Iconography of Siddhas on South Indian Temples: Vol. 1'.
+Ph.D.
+Dissertation.
+Department of Religious Studies.
+Lancaster, England, U.K.: Lancaster University.

+**Purport:**<br>
+As yet, not secured.
+British Library still down from cyber attack and Lancaster University theological repository currently down as well.
+Presently, I can find no other source bar these.
+Somehow, I downloaded the title page and TOC, but I cannot find the linkage that gave me access.

+* Shaw, Richard Neil (2020).
+'Immortal Siddhas: Iconography of Siddhas on South Indian Temples'.
+Rushden, Northamptonshire, U.K.: Papaya Books.
+ISBN 099357291X, ISBN 9780993572913.

+**Purport:**<br>
+As yet, not secured.
+It appears Papaya Books in the U.K. are defunct.
+There are still copies available, but not sure for how long.

 ### SHIRALI, V. ###

 * Shirali, Vishnudass (1977).
 'Sargam: An Introduction to Indian Music'.
 Hauz Khas, New Delhi, India: Abhinav Publications (Shakti Malik).